dashpay/docs/docs/user/governance/understanding.rst

 =================

-The total budget of the network can be calculated by taking 10% of the reward over the period of time between two superblocks, which occur every 16616 blocks or approximately 30.29 days.
+The total budget of the network can be calculated by taking 10% of the block subsidy over the period of time between two superblocks, which occur every 16616 blocks or approximately 30.29 days.
 A voting cutoff occurs 1662 blocks before the superblock, and the final votes are tallied at this point.
 A proposal must satisfy the condition ``(YES votes - NO